Donald Trump Says Kim Kardashian Has A ‘Good Heart,’ Denies Helping Kanye West’s Election Campaign

 The president said he knew nothing of the allegations, and instead added that he had always liked West because he has “always been very nice.”

-Changing tactics, the reporter pressed the issue again, suggesting he might have “encouraged” GOP members to get promote the Yeezy founder in swing states.
+Changing tactics, the reporter pressed the issue again, suggesting he might have “encouraged” GOP members to promote the Yeezy founder in swing states.

 Instead of answering the question directly, Trump deflected by talking about Kardashian and praising her criminal justice reform work.